gerardvw/Cucumber_Example_TestArtifact/README.md

 There is nothing fancy like a webapp or browser testing.
 All this does is to show you how to install and run Cucumber!

+----->>>>>> This is adjusted to make an example of creating a TEST jar file including all dependencies and running Cucumber tests from command-line <<<<<<------------------------
+Most important changes:
+- Moved testcode from test to main
+- Added profile 'jar-with-dependencies' in pom making use of maven-assembly-plugin to create the test jar
+- Added buildJar.bat for an example how to create the test jar
+- Added runtests.bat for an example how to run this test jar

 There is a single feature file with one scenario.
 The scenario has three steps, two of them pending.
 See if you can make them all pass!

 ## Get the code